Friday, July 04, 2008

 Using a TBL approach, several problems would be addressed at the same time.

--Children could more easily acquire useable English language skills
+• Children could more easily acquire usable English language skills

 There are already quantities of online and low-residency English language and other programs available for both adults and children.

 English and Foreign Languages are Practical for Home Schooling